felixbroch/work_offer_monitor/README.md

 # Job Search Assistant

-A comprehensive automation tool designed to streamline the job search process for data science, solutions architecture, and consulting roles.
+A comprehensive automation tool designed to streamline the job search process.
 This personal project combines web scraping, intelligent filtering, and automated tracking to help identify and monitor relevant job opportunities.

 ## Project Purpose